nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to sort the contacts
+1. User requests to sort the contacts.

-2. User enters the sort command
+2. User enters the sort command.

-3. WhereTourGo displays a list of sorted contacts
+3. WhereTourGo displays a list of sorted contacts.

     Use case ends.